mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ciphertext in the list is the encryption to the corresponding node in the resolution.

-The HPKECiphertext values which are encoding of the encrypted secret values are computed according to the Encrypt function defined in {{HPKE}}.
+The HPKECiphertext values are computed according to the Encrypt function defined in {{HPKE}}.

 Decryption is performed in the corresponding way, using the private key of the resolution node and the ephemeral public key